chrivand/Firepower_O365_Feed_Parser/README.md

 These instructions will enable you to download the script and run it, so that the output can be used in Firepower as Group Objects.
 What do you need to get started?
 Please find a list of tasks below:

 1. You need the IP address (or domain name) of the FMC and/or ASA, the username and password.
 These will be requested by the script the first time it is run.
 It is recommended to create a separate FMC login account for API usage, otherwise the admin will be logged out during every API calls.
 Add the IP/Domain of FMC, the username and password to the config.json file.
 If you do not add anything, you will be promted to fill this in when executing the script.
-The ASA portino of the script uses the netmiko library to connect via SSH to the device.
+The ASA portion of the script uses the netmiko library to connect via SSH to the device.
+The script will now query you in the beginning if you would like to update an ASA or FMC (NEW).

 2. The script will also prompt you for the O365 plan you are using (Worldwide, Germany, USGovDoD, USGovGCCHigh, China) and which Service Areas (Exchange, SharePoint, Skype) you are using.
 Potentially you can run this script multiple times to create separate objects per Service Area (for example if a set of your end-users use SharePoint, but everyone uses Exchange).
 Please make sure to create a separate directory with it's own version of the *config.json* file.